CommunistMountain/BalanceModFork/checklist.md

             <li>Lanius Cruisers: added hidden Reconstructive Teleport, removed Emergency Respirators.</li>
             <ol>
                 <li>Lanius NPC ships now have Reconstructive Teleport.</li>
-                <li>Reconstructive Teleport: Rarity from 3 to 0.</li>
+                <li>Reconstructive Teleport: rarity from 3 to 0.</li>
             </ol>
         </ol>
         <li>Changes for hidden augments:</li>
         <ol>
             <li>All hidden augments now cost 50 (and thus sell for 25 if obtained from an event).</li>
-            <li>Advanced FTL Navigation: Travelling to a previously visited beacon refunds 1 fuel (you still need 1 fuel to make the jump) and delays the Rebel Fleet by 1.
-(Beacons that are about to be taken over will still have ASB and an Elite upon arrival.)</li>
             <li>Crystal Vengeance: fires 2 projectiles instead of 1 (todo test), breach chance from 10% to 100%.</li>
             <li>Drone Reactor Booster: Crew drone speed boost from +25% to +100%, and also gives +20% damage.
 Combat drones and defense drones shoot 20% faster.
 (TODO see if it can be applied to all drones, or just a subset.
 Reference slow's INS+ DRB)</li>
             <li>Explosive Replicator (component of Rock Plating): Effect chance from 50% to 20%.</li>
             <li>Fire Suppression (component of Mantis Pheromones): Fire extinguishing speed from 83% of Human to 50% of Human.</li>
             <li>Slug Repair Gel: Breach repair speed from 75% of Human to 300% of Human.
 Now prevents Sensors from being disabled.
 Sensors and Doors behave as though they are always manned.
 (TODO experiment with :ClearStatus() )</li>
-            <li>Zoltan Shield: causes -2% evasion per layer (general change for all supershields).</li>
         </ol>
         <li>These augments are now stackable.
-Most of their effects will not change when having multiple, it simply means they will not be immediately converted into 25 scrap when you get a duplicate.</li>
+Stack effects will be mentioned if any, and if not, simply means they will not be immediately converted into 25 scrap when you get a duplicate.</li>
         <ol>
-            <li>Backup DNA Bank</li>
-            <li>Defense Scrambler</li>
-            <li>Distraction Buoys</li>
-            <li>Drone Recovery Arm</li>
-            <li>Engi Med-bot Dispersal: Heal stacks.</li>
             <li>Hacking Stun (todo ensure drone part reduction doesn't go below 1 when implementing my change)</li>
-            <li>Lifeform Scanner</li>
-            <li>Long-Ranged Scanners</li>
-            <li>Stealth Weapons</li>
-            <li>Weapon Pre-Igniter</li>
-            <li>Zoltan Shield Bypass</li>
         </ol>
-        <li>Added Advanced FTL Navigation 2 to stores and random rewards, which allows you to jump to any beacon, by spending fuel equal to the shortest number of jumps to that beacon.
-Rarity 3, cost 30.
-Stackable, but having multiple does not change it's effect.
-(TODO add to augment lists if needed) (TODO 2 add this to ESCORT_BEACON blue option like Adv FTL Nav 1)</li>
+        <li>Added Advanced FTL Navigation 2 to stores and random rewards (TODO add to augment lists if needed) (TODO 2 add this to ESCORT_BEACON blue option like Adv FTL Nav 1)</li>
         <ol>
             <li>NOTE: If you also have Advanced FTL Navigation, it will NOT take the distance between your destination and the nearest visited beacon from that destination.
 You will need to manually jump to the visted beacon nearest to the destination first.</li>
         </ol>
         <li>Automated Reloader: Rarity from 2 to 4, cost from 40 to 60.</li>
         <li>Battery Charger: Rarity from 2 to 0.</li>
-        <li>Damaged Stasis Pod: Cost from 30 to 0 (sell price from 15 to 0).</li>
+        <li>Damaged Stasis Pod: Cost from 30 to 0 (and thus sells for 0).</li>
         <li>Distraction Buoys: Cost from 55 to 40.</li>
         <li>Emergency Respirators: damage taken from lack of oxygen from -50% to -80%.
 Rarity from 2 to 4.</li>
         <li>Engi Med-bot Dispersal: Now works for your crew on enemy ships.
 Rarity from 0 to 2 (now available in stores and random rewards).
 Cost from 60 to 40.
 (TODO add to augment lists if needed)</li>